Tray Headless for Codex

 Tray Headless for Codex is the tray-workflows plugin packaged for the OpenAI Codex CLI: a guided way to build, modify, and manage Tray workflows in natural language, right inside Codex.
 Describe an integration in plain English and the plugin plans it, researches the connectors, builds the steps, validates the result, and — with your permission — test-fires it.

-Once you sign in, the plugin operates with your Tray identity and permissions — the same access your Tray account has across your whole organization, not just the workspace you configured.
+Once you sign in, the plugin operates with your Tray identity and permissions in the workspace you select during sign-in.
 It can create, modify, and delete projects, workflows, and authentications, and run workflows that have real side effects.
 What it's allowed to do is governed by the permissions you grant it in Codex.

 What it does